jhedstrom/drupalextension/doc/contexts.rst

 ..
 Important::

-   Every context you want to use in a suite must declare it in the behat.yml file.
+   Every context you want to use in a suite must be declared in the behat.yml file.

 Example